-If you're living on campus at Columbia University Medical Center or thinking of living on campus, review these policies and check out our Student/Tenant Guide (.pdf) for additional information.
+If you're living on campus at Columbia University Irving Medical Center or thinking of living on campus, please review these policies.

 The Office of Housing Services wants to ensure the health and safety of all our tenants.
-In case of an emergency, call 911 and CUMC Public Safety at 212-305-7979 immediately.
+In case of an emergency, call 911 and CUIMC Public Safety at 212-305-7979 immediately.

 Student Health Service offers a variety of support services during the day, including:

 - Mental Health Services in Tower 1, Suite 1D

 - Addiction Information and Management Strategies in Bard Hall, Suite 102